tkhq/qos/docs/testing-harness-spec.md

 - Non-reproducible by design.
 - Still enforces local freshness through build keys and content hashes.
 - Uses separate output dirs from the full QEMU runner.

+## Nested Nitro QEMU Runner

+The nested Nitro runner is an experimental escape hatch for macOS arm64 when we want to exercise an EIF with QEMU's emulated `nitro-enclave` machine type but do not have a native macOS QEMU build that exposes that machine.

+The composition is:

+1. The Rust test process runs on macOS.
+2. Outer `qemu-system-aarch64` boots a Linux/aarch64 parent VM, using HVF when configured and available.
+3. The parent VM mounts a 9p rootfs that contains:
+   - a Linux/aarch64 `qemu-system-x86_64` with `nitro-enclave` support,
+   - a Linux/aarch64 `vhost-device-vsock`,
+   - Linux/aarch64 `qos_host`, `qos_client`, and `qos_bridge`,
+   - the StageX-built `nitro.eif`,
+   - the x86_64 Linux signed-echo pivot.
+4. Parent `/init` starts `vhost-device-vsock` with a guest CID and `forward-listen` ports for the QoS core port and app port.
+5. Parent `/init` starts inner `qemu-system-x86_64 -M nitro-enclave,vsock=c,id=... -kernel /work/nitro.eif -chardev
+   socket,id=c,path=...`.
+6. Parent `/init` starts `qos_host` against CID `1` by default, matching QEMU's documented vhost-user-vsock forwarding model.
+7. Parent `/init` runs `qos_client dangerous-dev-boot`, then starts `qos_bridge`.
+8. The macOS test process probes the signed-echo app through outer QEMU user networking.

+This runner requires an explicit parent overlay.
+The repo builds the parent init and QoS binaries, but it does not currently build or vendor Linux/aarch64 QEMU and `vhost-device-vsock`.
+The overlay is configured with `QOS_TEST_QEMU_NESTED_NITRO_PARENT_OVERLAY` and should place those tools at `/tools/qemu-system-x86_64` and `/tools/vhost-device-vsock` unless overridden.

+Important limitations:

+- It is not a replacement for the plain QEMU runner.
+- It is expected to be slower because the inner x86_64 Nitro VM runs under TCG inside the Linux/aarch64 parent.
+- QEMU's emulated `nitro-enclave` machine is useful for local EIF/vsock testing, but it does not provide AWS-signed production attestation.
+- The local parent overlay is part of the build key, so changing QEMU, `vhost-device-vsock`, or supporting libraries invalidates the staged rootfs.

 ## Docker Runner